 In fact, I moved countries because I couldn't handle Sydney's hot and humid summer heat, though that wasn't my sole reason.

 I'm not the only one who doesn't sleep as well when the temperature is high.
 Studies have found that the optimal room temperature for sleep is a cool 15.5–20 C (60–68F).

 Your body starts dropping your temperature when it's time to sleep.
 If the temperature in the environment remains too high, it can signal to the body that it's not quite ready for bed.

-My own correlation of high body temperature and low deep sleep is reinforced by these findings and after monitoring my clients own sleep data.
+My own correlation of high body temperature and low deep sleep is reinforced by these findings and after monitoring my clients' sleep data.

-If it's not possible to cool your sleeping environment, or you don't like the idea of an air-conditioning unit running all night, I highly recommend investing in a ChilliPad device.
+If it's not possible to cool your sleeping environment, or you don't like the idea of an air-conditioning unit running all night, then I highly recommend investing in a ChiliPad device.

-It is expensive and not available in all countries—so be careful if travelling with it.
-However it’s magical stuff if you can get your hands on it.
+It is expensive and not available in all countries—so be careful if traveling with it.
+However, it’s magical stuff if you can get your hands on it.

 It's something you could consider trying as it is a completely natural sleep aid with no known toxic side effects.

 Unfortunately for me, it's illegal in New Zealand.
 But I have used products such as CBDPure when overseas and had good results (use discount code ALEX to save).

 ** Phenibut is a very powerful, yet scary substance.
 It is very effective at reducing anxiety but is highly addictive.
 It should be used for short-term use only.
 It is currently listed as a nutritional supplement and is available over the counter without a prescription. **